duarte-pardal/discord-archiver/doc/config.md

 #### `downloadAllMemberAvatars` (boolean)

-Controls whether to download and store the avatars of the all server members.
+Controls whether to download and store the main and per&hyphen;server avatars and per&hyphen;server banners of the all server members.

 #### `downloadServerAssets` (boolean)